celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 docker pull $CELO_IMAGE
 ```

+### Networking requirements

+To avoid exposing the validator to the public internet, we first deploy a proxy node which is responsible for communicating with the network.
+On our proxy machine, we'll set up the node and get the bootnode enode URLs to use for discovering other nodes.

+In order for your Validator to participate in consensus and complete attestations, it is critically important to configure your network correctly.
+Your Proxy nodes must have static, external IP addresses, and your Validator node must be able to communicate with your proxy, preferably via an internal network, or otherwise via the Proxy's external IP address.

+On the Proxy machine, port 30303 should accept TCP and UDP connections from all IP addresses.
+This port is used to communicate with other nodes in the network.

+On the Proxy machine, port 30503 should accept TCP connections from the IP address of your Validator machine.
+This port is used by the Proxy to communicate with the Validator.

 ### Deploy a proxy

-To avoid exposing the validator to the public internet, we are deploying a proxy node which is responsible to communicate with the network.
-On our Proxy machine, we'll set up the node and get the bootnode enode URLs to use for discovering other nodes.

 ```bash
 # On the proxy machine